material-motion/tools/gitbook_pull_request.md

 **Heed the dragon: do not merge the pull request via GitHub's web UI**.

-Instead, push your branch back to GitBook and merge the branch via GitBook's web UI:
+Once your pull request is LGTM'd, push your branch back to GitBook and merge the branch via GitBook's web UI:

     git push yourbranch gitbook/yourbranch